stan-alam/ReactWorkspace/patternsBestPractice/chap01/notes.md

-## Objectives:
+## Objectives: In chap01

-  * The difference between imperative and declarative programming.
+  * To learn the difference between imperative and declarative programming.

-  * React components and their instances, and how React uses elements to control the UI flow
+  * To learn React components and their instances, and how React uses elements to control the UI flow

-  * How React changes the way web apps are built, enforcing a different new concept of separation of concerns, and the reason behind its unpopular design choice.
+  * To learn how React changes the way web apps are built, enforcing a different new concept of separation of concerns, and the reason behind its unpopular design choice.

-  * Why people feel the JavaScript Fatigue and what you the develop can do to avoid the most common errors they can make when approaching the React ecosystem.
+  * To learn why people feel the JavaScript Fatigue and what you the develop can do to avoid the most common errors they can make when approaching the React ecosystem.

 ## Declarative programming